 Boston African American Historic District

-HHM is preparing a National Register district nomination for Boston African American National Historic Site (BOAF) on Beacon Hill in Boston, Massachusetts.
+HHM prepared a National Register district nomination for a Boston African American National Historic Site (BOAF) on Beacon Hill in Boston, Massachusetts.
 BOAF is a currently listed district comprised of 16 individual resources that are on the Black Heritage Trail® and also contributing resources to other NR-listed districts.
 HHM surveyed 16 domestic, educational, religious, and commemorative resources and assessed the district’s cultural landscape as well as the surrounding context.
 To create a comprehensive history of the district HHM undertook archival research to determine the historical development of the neighborhood and to identify appropriate architectural themes and historic contexts.
 HHM assessed the district within the framework of existing national and local designations and within the previously explored contexts such as the Underground Railroad.
 HHM historians and architectural historians investigated areas of significance including pre-Civil War African American settlement on the North Slope of Beacon Hill, the impact of the abolition movement and Underground Railroad in the community, the role of educational and religious institutions in the African American community, and commemoration of the 54th Massachusetts Regiment.

 Historic Furnishings Report for Hampton National Historic Site

-As the team leader, HHM is currently undertaking a two‐phased project to complete a Historic Furnishings Report (HFR) Historical Data and Implementation Plan for five spaces in Hampton Mansion.
+As the team leader, HHM undertook a two‐phased project to complete a Historic Furnishings Report (HFR) Historical Data and Implementation Plan for five spaces in Hampton Mansion.
 These spaces include the Northeast/Children’s Bedchamber, Guest Bedchamber, Kitchen, Great Hall, and First and Second Floor Stair Halls.
 Hampton Mansion sits upon an industrial and agricultural estate that formerly encompassed 24,000 acres of land, with links to the Ridgely family, a politically prominent Maryland family from the Revolutionary War through the mid‐twentieth century.
 Components of the HFR include lists of furnishings and working drawing as well as guidelines for interpretation.
 Based on in‐depth archival research, the work includes recognition and interpretation of the lives and work of enslaved individuals and servants at Hampton.

 Historic Texas Highways